mcip310/Study-Spot-Finder/README.md

 # Study-Spot-Finder
 This project aims to provide study spot recommendations for Rutgers New Brunswick.
-The model takes in preferences from the user such as campus preference, ammenities provided, and preferred loudness.
+The model takes in preferences from the user such as campus preference, amenities provided, and preferred loudness.
+# Dataset
+This dataset was created synthetically with help from Rutgers study spaces website https://scheduling.rutgers.edu/ecosystem-for-learning/study-spaces